DANC 108: Dance History: Dancing - The Pleasure, Power, and Art of Movement

 Thank you for your interest in Dance History 108.

-Before our course begins online in January of 2014, I want to provide you with some information about the class and instructor.
+Before our course begins online on January 23, 2012, I want to provide you with some information about the class and instructor.

-Students may purchase their books online by visiting COM's online bookstore, or students may buy the books at the COM campus.
+Book Purchases: Students may purchase their books online by visiting COM's online bookstore, or students may buy the books at the COM campus.
 Please purchase the editions listed, since content and pagination in old editions of texts do not match with course assignments.
-The quizzes and assignments are based on specific text passages.
+This is not a course where you can get by without reading the assigned texts because the quizzes and assignments are based on specific text passages.

 Take some time to familiarize yourself with these 2 helpful Moodle FAQs for students and bookmark them for future reference: